 We hope not to have to apply the procedures set out below too often :)

-All investigations are resolved by 3 impartial stewards who vote on what action to take, if any.
+All investigations are resolved by a group of impartial stewards who vote on what action to take, if any.
 We aim to investigate incidents and appeals within 7 days or before the next league event.

-To report an incident you must send a private message to the league organiser or head steward – public complaints tend to cause unwelcome and unhelpful conflict.
+To report an incident send a private message to the league organiser or head steward – public complaints tend to cause unwelcome and unhelpful conflict.

 You should provide video or replay evidence, with the relevant start time, and also give a description of your view of the incident.